f-heeger/Reproducible-Science/example.md

 A complete, executable example
 ==============================

 In the `example/` folder, you'll find a complete example of how a reproducible pipeline might look like.
-To execute the code, just `doit` in the `example/` directory.
+To execute the code, just run `doit` in the `example/` directory.
+Specifically, its a finite element simulation using [FEniCS](https://fenicsproject.org/), a postprocessing step using [Paraview](https://www.paraview.org/) and the final mock paper is created with [LaTeX](https://www.latex-project.org/).
 The details of how this is put together can be found in the subdirectories:

 `example/`